 When application does the policy group lookup in Active Directory it connects to remote LDAP port 389 over insecure connection.
 To use secure LDAP (so called LDAPS) you need to set the radio box as indicated on the following screenshot.

+Please note, the LDAPS protocol support is disabled by default in Microsoft Active Directory and you need to install Enterprise CA role on your domain controllers to enable LDAPS.
 After you did that, also click on View or edit currently configured LDAPS certificates and click on Detect automatically as indicated on the screenshot below.
 Warning - your LDAPS connection will not work until you see correct information over the server LDAPS certificate as indicated on screenshot below.

 Do not forget to Test Connection after you enable LDAPS protocol support!